-Jeanene Hanley is a risk assessor.
-From 1998-2013, she worked for at the State of Arizona in Phoenix.
-She has conducted numerous risk-based evaluations of UST sites, mining sites, agricultural sites, solid waste and hazardous waste sites, as well as development of risk-based standards.
+Jeanene Hanley is the Senior Risk Assessor at the Arizona Department of Environmental Quality in Phoenix.
+Since 1998, she has conducted numerous risk-based evaluations of UST sites, mining sites, agricultural sites, solid waste and hazardous waste sites, as well as development of risk-based standards.
 Prior to her work at the State of Arizona, she worked as Technical and Administrative Assistant to the Vice President of Investigations at the private consulting firm of Midwest Environmental Consultants from 1994-1998.
-Prior to her work in the environmental field, Jeanene conducted toxicological research at the Midwest Research Institute, the University of Kansas Medical Center, and at the Oklahoma Medical Research Foundation.
+Prior to her work in the environmental field.
+Jeanene conducted toxicological research at the Midwest Research Institute, the University of Kansas Medical Center, and at the Oklahoma Medical Research Foundation.
 She is a member of the ITRC Risk Assessment Resources team.
 She earned a bachelor's degree in biology from the University of Missouri at Kansas City in 1984, a master's degree in biochemistry and molecular biology from the University of Oklahoma Health Sciences Center in Oklahoma City in 1992, and a master's degree in environmental sciences from the University of Oklahoma in Norman in 1994.
-Kurt Frantzen, Ph.D., CHMM, was a Senior Program Manager/Principal Professional with Kleinfelder in Windsor, Connecticut, and worked for Kleinfelder from 2006 to 2011.
+Kurt Frantzen, Ph.D., CHMM, is a Senior Program Manager/Principal Professional with Kleinfelder in Windsor, Connecticut, and has worked for Kleinfelder since 2006.
 He serves clients by interfacing science, engineering, and planning to resolve complex property contamination matters.
 A biochemist by training, he has over twenty years of experience in environmental risk analysis, hazardous waste site/Brownfields investigation/remediation, environmental R&D, and project management.
 He is a member of the ITRC Risk Assessment Resources team.
 Kurt earned a bachelor's degree in (Biology) from the University of Nebraska-Omaha in 1978, a master's degree in plant pathology from Kansas State University in Manhattan, Kansas in 1980, and a doctoral degree in life sciences/biochemistry from the University of Nebraska-Lincoln in 1985.
 He is a Certified Hazardous Materials Manager (CHMM).